-Find out how to post channel messages in a more discreet way.
+Post channel messages in a more discreet way.

 Ephemeral messages behave differently from regular messages on Slack.
 They disappear when Slack reloads and won’t show up again when Slack is opened in a new browser window or on a different device.
 For a message to be delivered the recipient also has to have his/her availability set to “active.”
-Should anyone on your team miss a message for any of these reasons, they can always type the /greet slash command in the relevant channel to view that message again (only visible to them, of course).
+Should anyone on your team miss a message for any of these reasons, though, they can always type the /greet slash command in the relevant channel to view that message again (only visible to them, of course).

 To configure ephemeral messages you will need a paid subscription.
 Visit our Pricing page for detailed information on availability and pricing.
 Contact us at [email protected] if you have any questions.